Cano and Alonso each homer twice as Mets beat Marlins 11-4

-MIAMI (AP) — Robinson Cano and Pete Alonso hit two homers apiece to help the New York Mets snap a three-game losing streak by beating the Miami Marlins 11-4 Monday night.
+At 37, Cano is intent on rebounding from an injury-plagued 2019, his first year with the Mets.

+“It feels good to see the way I’ve been doing,” Cano said.
+“Not just numbers-wise but helping the team to win games.
+That’s why I was brought here.
+For me there’s a lot in the tank, because I work hard.”

-Cano singled and hit a pair of two-run homers to hike his batting average to .412.
-He and Alonso delivered back-to-back homers in the sixth inning for a 10-2 lead.
+Cano and Alonso delivered back-to-back homers in the sixth inning for a 10-2 lead.

-Alonso also singled in the third and homered in the fifth.
-He began the night batting .214 and started in the sixth spot in the lineup, lowest of his career.
+Alonso also singled in the third, homered in the fifth and walked twice.
+The 2019 National League Rookie of the Year began the night batting .214 and started in the sixth spot in the lineup, lowest of his career.

+“It was great to see him hit two homers tonight,” Cano said.
+“I can’t wait to see him be the same guy he was last year.”

 Jonathan Villar hit his second homer for the Marlins.
 They began the night first in the NL East but have lost three games in a row while totaling five runs.

 Chasen Shreve (1-0), the second of five Mets pitchers, retired all seven batters he faced and struck out five.

+“I just try to pound the zone, throw a bunch of strikes,” Shreve said.

 Franklyn Kilome allowed two runs in three innings for his first save.

 Neither starting pitcher made it out of the second inning.
 Miami’s Jordan Yamamoto (0-1) allowed three runs in 1 1/3 innings.